synera-br/lockari-frontend-app/docs/examples/go-gin-auth-middleware.md

 }

-// handleListVaults is an example of a protected handler. func handleListVaults(c *gin.Context) {
+// handleListVaults is an example of a protected handler.
+// It receives the vaultService as a dependency (Dependency Injection). func handleListVaults(vaultService services.VaultService) gin.HandlerFunc {
+    return func(c *gin.Context) {
-	// Retrieve the user and tenant ID from the context.
+        // 1.
+Retrieve the user and tenant ID from the context.
         // We can be sure these values exist and are valid because the middleware passed.

         // We use c.GetString() which is convenient.
 It returns an empty string if the key doesn't exist.
         // For critical data like this, you could also use c.Get() and a type assertion for more safety. userID := c.GetString(string(middleware.UserIDContextKey))
         tenantID := c.GetString(string(middleware.TenantIDContextKey))

-	// Now, use userID and tenantID to fetch data from Firestore,
-	// perform OpenFGA checks, etc.
-	log.Printf("Handler: Fetching vaults for user %s in tenant %s", userID, tenantID)

-	c.JSON(http.StatusOK, gin.H{
-		"message":  "Here are the vaults for your tenant", "userID":   userID,
-		"tenantID": tenantID,
-	})
+        // 2.
+Call the service layer, passing the request context and the necessary data.
+        // The handler's job is to orchestrate, not to contain business logic.
+        // Notice we pass c.Request.Context(), which carries timeouts, cancellations, and our values. vaults, err := vaultService.ListVaultsForUser(c.Request.Context(), userID, tenantID)
+        if err != nil {
+            // The service layer should return appropriate errors. c.JSON(http.StatusInternalServerError, gin.H{"error": "Could not retrieve vaults"})
+            return
         }

+        // 3.
+Return the successful response.
+        c.JSON(http.StatusOK, gin.H{"vaults": vaults})
+    }
+}

+/*
+// --- Example Service Method (in your services package) ---
+//
+// func (s *vaultService) ListVaultsForUser(ctx context.Context, userID, tenantID string) ([]Vault, error) {
+//     // Now, use userID and tenantID to:
+//     // 1.
+Perform OpenFGA checks to see what the user is allowed to view.
+//     // 2.
+Call the repository to fetch data from Firestore, e.g., from the path `/tenants/{tenantID}/vaults`.
+//     log.Printf("Service: Fetching vaults for user %s in tenant %s", userID, tenantID)
+//
+//     // ... repository call ...
+//     return vaults, nil
+// }
+*/
 ```
-This approach is clean, secure, and highly scalable for building out your Go backend.
+This layered approach is clean, secure, and highly scalable for building out your Go backend.
+The `handler` translates HTTP, and the `service` executes business logic, keeping concerns neatly separated.